pmichaillat/hugo-website/README.md

 ### Deployment

 With GitHub Desktop, commit the changes and push them to the website repository on GitHub.
-Then, [GitHub Actions](https://github.com/pmichaillat/hugo-website/actions/workflows/hugo.yml) build the website and deploy it to [GitHub Pages](https://github.com/pmichaillat/hugo-website/deployments/github-pages).
+Then, the [GitHub Action](https://github.com/pmichaillat/hugo-website/actions/workflows/hugo.yml) builds the website and deploys it to [GitHub Pages](https://github.com/pmichaillat/hugo-website/deployments/github-pages).

 ## Performance